 Into which neighbor's mailbox might I not yet have stuffed a couple squash?
 I also don't have to figure out what to give my ravenous children for a quick, out-of-hand snack.
 The answer is in a jar on my pantry shelf.

 Equipment Needed to Make Summer Squash Chips

 - Sharp knife

-- Food dehydrator or wire screens (if drying squash chips outside, cover screens with tea towels or enclose them in pillowcases)
+- Food dehydrator, wire screens, or a very low oven (if drying squash chips outside, cover screens with tea towels or enclose them in pillowcases)

 - Salt, fine grind